 Affordable housing owners/organizations may be applying for CORES Certification to qualify for access to Fannie Mae’s Healthy Housing Rewards™ - Enhanced Resident Services (ERS) financing incentives.

 Organizations interested in these incentives may apply for CORES Certification in advance of submitting a loan application or at the same time.
 We recommend completing the CORES Certification in advance of applying for financing, to allow plenty of time for the required review and approval process.
-Please keep in mind that the review process for CORES certification takes between 4 and 6 weeks.
+Please keep in mind that the review process for CORES certification takes between 4 and 6 weeks (once CORES receives a complete application that is ready for full scoring).

 If the organization is already CORES certified, then the applicant will log in through the CORES application portal to access the ERS Property Certification Proposal.
 If the organization is not CORES certified, then the applicant must start the process of applying for CORES certification before they can access the ERS Certification proposal through the portal.